Sarah Edwards | March 20, 2025

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

-Portfolio Recovery Associates is a debt collector that purchases overdue consumer and business debts, including credit cards, medical debt, and other types of loans.
-Once it receives your account from a creditor, it will begin contacting you to set up a payment arrangement.
+Portfolio Recovery Associates is a legitimate debt collector that purchases overdue consumer and business debts, including credit cards, medical debt, and other types of loans.
+Currently, Portfolio Recovery Associates has an A+ rating from the Better Business Bureau.

-If one of your prior creditors sells your account to Portfolio Recovery, you’ll want to take action to prevent matters from getting worse.
+Once Portfolio Recovery Associates receives your account from a creditor, it will begin contacting you to try and set up a payment arrangement.
+If one of your prior creditors sells your account to Portfolio Recovery Associates, you’ll want to take action to prevent matters from getting worse.

 It’s best not to ignore communications from debt collectors.
-When you first receive a notice that Portfolio Recovery is seeking to recover money from you, ask for a validation of the debt.
+When you first receive a notice that Portfolio Recovery Associates is seeking to recover money from you, ask for a validation of the debt.
 Under federal regulations, you have up to 30 days to request that Portfolio Recovery provides the information that confirms you owe the debt.

-You can request a formal debt validation by sending a Debt Validation Letter.
+Validating the debt confirms that the company has full ownership over the amount owed.
+You can request a formal debt validation by sending a debt validation letter.
 When writing your letter, include the following:

 Under a payment arrangement, you agree to make regular payments to Portfolio Recovery until you pay off the obligation.
 In some cases, Portfolio Recovery may reduce the balance you owe by a certain percentage, allowing you to repay the debt more quickly.
 Depending on the amount you owe, it may take a few months to a few years to pay off the balance.

 You can also attempt to settle the debt for a one-time payment.
-Under a settlement agreement, you offer a certain percentage of the total value of the debt, typically less than half of your obligation.
-In exchange for your payment, Portfolio Recovery agrees to free you from the remainder of your debt and will stop further collections activity.
+Under a debt collection settlement agreement, you offer a certain percentage of the total value of the debt, typically less than half of your obligation.
+In exchange for your payment, Portfolio Recovery Associates agrees to free you from the remainder of your debt and will stop further collections activity.

 Settling the debt allows you to pay less than what you owe while preventing further negative impacts on your credit report.